jon-hanson/parsecj/README.md

 `(p.bind(f)).bind(g)` = `p.bind(x -> (f.apply(x).bind(g)))`

-It's analgous to associativity of addition over numbers, where *a+b+c* yields the same result regardless of whether we evaluate it as *(a+b)+c* or *a+(b+c)*.
+It's analogous to associativity of addition over numbers, where *a+b+c* yields the same result regardless of whether we evaluate it as *(a+b)+c* or *a+(b+c)*.

 Also of note is the `fail` parser, which is a monadic zero,